beranek1/php-geoip/README.md

 # GeoIP
-PHP Library for getting the geolocation of ip addresses.
+PHP Library for retriving the geolocation of ip addresses.

 ## Usage
 All you need to do is including "geoip.php":